Yi Peng festival: Regulations

 The growing popularity of sky lantern (khom loi) releases during the Yi Peng Festival has led to increasing environmental and public safety concerns.
 To address these issues, local authorities have introduced strict regulations governing the mass release of lanterns.
 The rules require the use of biodegradable materials and restrict launches to designated open areas to prevent fire hazards and interference with air traffic.

 The main concern is aviation safety, as thousands of uncontrolled lanterns pose a danger to aircraft.
 The Chiang Mai International Airport has historically cancelled or rescheduled numerous flights during the festival period to avoid potential accidents.

-Lanterns, which function as small hot-air balloons with open flames, can fall on houses, power lines, or dry fields and cause fires.
+Lanterns, which function as small hot-air balloons with open flames, can fall on houses, power lines or dry fields, and cause fires.
 Once extinguished, their frames often made of wire or bamboo, return to the ground, creating waste and posing risks to farmland and wildlife.
 In response, Chiang Mai’s local government has implemented comprehensive safety measures.
 The release of sky lanterns is banned within the city's municipal boundaries except in pre-approved areas and within limited time windows on the festival nights.
 Large commercial events are held outside the city at authorized venues.

-A 2020 provincial decree stipulated that lanterns may be released only on two specific days (for example, 5–6 November) between 7 p.m. and 1 a.m., using natural, size-limited materials and only in designated zones.
+A 2020 provincial decree stipulated that lanterns may be released only on two specific days between 7 p.m. and 1 a.m., using natural, size-limited materials and only in designated zones.

 In October 2025, the provincial government announced that six districts (covering 39 subdistricts) would be designated "Special Surveillance Level 1" (Red Zones), where all lantern and balloon releases are prohibited.
-Violations are punishable by up to five years' imprisonment and fines of 200 000 baht.
+Violations are punishable by up to five years' imprisonment and fines of 200,000 baht.

+Economic impact

+The Yi Peng Festival is a major driver for Chiang Mai's local economy.
+During the 2025 festival, which ran from October 31 to November 8, the event generated an estimated 2.76 billion baht in revenue.
+It attracted over 184,800 visitors, pushing local hotel occupancy rates to approximately 90 percent and exceeding the tourism metrics of the previous year.